cabreratoxy/pyOPERA/README.md

 TODO: Automate black, isort, pylint, coverage, pytest on build or push.
 TODO: Struggling to run commands inside Docker from the host, will run commands from inside container for now
 ~~TODO: Auto docstring generating? -- used autodocstring extension for vscode~~
+TODO: How to autobuild the base image the CI/CD will work with